 If your mom is shuffling her feet when she walks, or your dad appears to be tripping over his own feet, he or she may be struggling with mobility.
 Those of you who find yourselves asking mom to pick up her feet when she walks or telling dad to watch where he’s walking, may actually be causing more problems for your parent than you are solving.
 It is possible mom may not be capable of stopping the foot shuffle, and dad may be watching where he’s walking, but his brain and his legs are just not in sync.

-Providers of senior care services advise that shuffling is a common cause of falls that may lead to bone fractures and joint replacements.
+Shuffling is a common cause of falls that may lead to bone fractures and joint replacements.
 Your mother or father must be extra careful on slippery floors, or floors with area rugs and uneven thresholds.
 It is not uncommon for seniors to trip and stumble as their shoe sticks to something on the ground and causes them to lose their balance.
-Professional senior care services providers recommends seniors have their shoes properly fitted.
-Once your loved one has the right pair of shoes, exercise can help improve mobility and stave off nasty falls.
+Seniors should have their shoes properly fitted and exercise can improve mobility and stave off nasty falls.

 Three Exercises to Improve Balance: